Giwi/quantumviz-practice/README.md

 </warp10-geoquantumviz>
 ```

-Reload your browser, and it's magic!!
+Refresh your browser, and it's magic!!

 ## Next